He's lying on something hard and unforgiving.

 She's not supposed to be here at all.

 A car door slams outside.

-That boy from school who's always looking at her, always asking her questions, always following her around.
+That boy from school who is always looking at her, always asking her questions, always following her around.
 She saw him today.
-They met up after church and went to the river.
+They met up after church and went to the swimming hole.
 He-

 The door downstairs opens.

 She runs to the top of the stairs and there's a woman at the bottom of them touching a dog that's lying so still it must be dead.